 Assists with the layout of the mobile food operation, the equipment needed and the food preparation processes required to be able to serve safe food products to the community.

-Licenses and inspects all temporary food locations such as those at fairs and festivals and make sure that they comply with the Uniform Food Safety Code.
+Licenses and inspects all temporary food locations such as those at fairs and festivals, and makes sure that they comply with the Uniform Food Safety Code.

-Responsible for the licensing and inspection of all food vending machine locations in Columbus City and Worthington.
+Responsible for the licensing and inspection of all food vending machine locations in the Cities of Columbus and Worthington.

 If needed, enforcement measures are taken to ensure the safety of the food being sold.
 When critical violations are found during regular inspections or complaint investigations, enforcement actions may be necessary.